pantopic/turbokube/README.md

 thing.
 [SimKube](https://github.com/acrlabs/simkube) has a number of interesting features that might be valuable, but we don't have any large scale production traces to replay.
 Better to let those experts run their own independent tools to validate the results of our tests for corroboration if required.

-## Why Turbo?

-A *turbocharger* in a car works by compressing air entering the engine so that more fuel can be burnt on every stroke, increasing horsepower without adding more cylinders, maximizing PWR (power to weight ratio).

-A *turbopump* in a rocket engine works by pre-burning fuel and oxidizer to impel a turbine, forcing more fuel and oxidizer into the main combustion chamber at a faster rate, maximizing TWR (thrust to weight ratio).

-*TurboKube* is designed to amplify the load on a Kubernetes control plane using virtual nodes, making Kubernetes control plane load testing faster and cheaper.